cacrookes/udacity-fsd-proj2/README.md

 A few functions are provided to help manage the database

 ###deleteMatches(tournament)
--deletes all matches from the tournament_matches table for the specified tournament -**tournament** is optional.
+- deletes all matches from the tournament_matches table for the specified tournament
+- **tournament** is optional.
 If left blank or set to 0, matches for the last tournament will be deleted.
--set **tournament** to **-1** in order to delete match data for all tournaments
+- set **tournament** to **-1** in order to delete match data for all tournaments

 ###deletePlayers(tournament)
--Remove all the player records from the database for the specified tournament.
+- Remove all the player records from the database for the specified tournament.
 If a player is no longer registered for any tournaments, the player will also be deleted from master player table.
--**tournament** is optional.
+- **tournament** is optional.
 If left blank or set to 0, player records for the latest tournament will be deleted.
--set **tournament** to **-1** in order to delete all player data for all tournaments.
+- set **tournament** to **-1** in order to delete all player data for all tournaments.

 ###countPlayers(tournament)
--Returns the number of players currently registered in the specified tournament.
+- Returns the number of players currently registered in the specified tournament.
--**tournament** is optional.
+- **tournament** is optional.
 If left blank or set to 0, the number of players registered for the lastest tournament will be returned.
--set **tournament** to **-1** in order to get all players registered in every tournament.
+- set **tournament** to **-1** in order to get all players registered in every tournament.
 Each player is only counted once, even if they are registered for multiple tournaments.